All Information About IFTA

 The IFTA stands for the International Fuel Tax Agreement.
 This is an agreement that exists between the nations of the United States and Canada, allowing carriers and logistics firms that operate in both countries to do so on a single fuel tax license.

 This agreement does not cover the whole of the United States, nor does it cover the entirety of Canada.
 Instead, the Lower 48 states of the US are covered, while ten provinces and jurisdictions of Canada are covered, too.
 Carriers and logistics professionals who move between these states and provinces, including those who operate across the international border, pay their fuel tax directly to the state or province they are based in.
-Each state and province still draws its tax according to its own laws, but there is no need for owner-operators and drivers to file complicated fuel tax reports for each state line – or other jurisdictionary boundary – crossed.
+Each state and province still draws its tax according to its own laws, but there is no need for owner-operators and drivers to file complicated fuel tax reports for each state line – or another jurisdictional boundary – crossed.

 The agreement is designed to save time, money, and effort.
 In the process, it also provides a boost to local economies as this agreement supports the work of logistics and haulage firms rather than hindering them.